How to Create a Suitable Pricing Model for a Business

 Competition-based pricing models, also known as competitive pricing, is a simple and well-vetted approach that’s centred around the existing market rate (aka going rate) of your business’s product or service.

-This model generally leaves overheads and consumer demand to one side, and instead stays laser-focussed on what close competitors are charging within the same space, using these price points as a benchmark for their own pricing.
+This model generally leaves overheads and consumer demand to one side, and instead stays laser-focused on what close competitors are charging within the same space, using these price points as a benchmark for their own pricing.

 If you’re building an online store with a focus on a highly saturated product market, this could be a perfect pricing model for you, as slight differences in price can be a major deciding factor for the customer.